Free Emotional Abuse TEST

 You express hurt, and he laughs it off.
 Or worse, he says, “You’re making a big deal out of nothing.”

 You try to confront something he said or did in the past, but suddenly the story changes.
-You’re told it didn’t happen that way—or that you’re remembering it wrong.
+He tells you it didn’t happen that way or that you’re remembering it wrong.

 Over time, these tiny edits to shared memories leave you wondering if you’re the problem.
-This is a powerful form of gaslighting, and it’s one of the most damaging examples of emotional abuse.
+This is a powerful form of gaslighting, and it’s probably the most damaging example of emotional abuse.

 This leaves you feeling isolated, because no one else sees what you see.
-Worse, if you speak up, people may think you’re the one overreacting.
+Worse, if you speak up, people may think you’re the one causing the tension.

 You try to make sense of what’s happening, but every conversation turns into an attack on your character: